Diaa-Eldeen-E/QueueSystemSimulation/README.md

 		- Simulating the servers
 		- Generating detailed timing information for each server
 		- Calculating essential parameters such as _total service time_
+&nbsp;

 - **Statistics and probability source file**
 	 This file contains the functions responsible for:
 	1. Calculating the statistics from the data given in the queue data structure
 	2. Calculating the probabilities from the data given in the queue data structure
 	3. Print major statistics and probabilities to a report file
 	4. Provide easy get functions to use in user interface
+&nbsp;

 - **User interface source file**
 	 This file contains the functions responsible for:
 	1. User interface
 	2. Initializing the queue system